BenSchZA/cadex/README.md

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/cadex](https://hexdocs.pm/cadex).

+## Roadmap

+1. Keep experimenting
+2. Introduce concurrency with `flow`
+3. Visualization with Phoenix LiveView and Scenic

 ## References